 • Save

-Wear good hiking boots for the descent.
+Wear sturdy hiking boots for the steep descent.

 • Save

-Don’t worry, that’s not the summit!
+Don’t worry, that’s not the summit.

 Devil's Thumb hike saddle